 Historic Restoration & Preservation

 The Bardavon Theater is a significant historic, economic, and cultural anchor in our community—and its proper care is our responsibility.
 This explains why restoration, preservation, and maintenance of the theater are vital aspects of our mission.

-Previous, ongoing, and new fund-raising efforts, such as the Campaign to Restore & Preserve the Broadway Theatre/UPAC and the Esplanade Walk of Fame have provided much-needed finances for capital improvements.
-But, in order to preserve and maintain our theaters for future generations, we have much more work to do.
+Previous, ongoing, and new fund-raising efforts have provided much-needed finances for capital improvements.
+But, in order to preserve and maintain our theater for future generations, we have much more work to do.

 For more information on our capital projects and how you can help, contact Chris Silva.